austinschoolofgamedesign/hub-world/CONTRIBUTOR.md

 - organizing though consistent folders and filenames
 - What tags are best to start with?
-- Style guide for what headers, line breaks, etc., mean.
--
-- How to do a 'Merge/Squash'
 - Short Links to Important Resources:
   - docs: handbook / roadmap (you'll learn more about this in the roadmapping session)
   - bugs: issue tracker / bug report tool